MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 ### To Sysprep or not Sysprep

-Windows 10 has a built-in capability called the [System Preparation Tool](https://docs.microsoft.com/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview), (often abbreviiated to "Sysprep").
+Windows 10 has a built-in capability called the [System Preparation Tool](https://docs.microsoft.com/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview), (often abbreviated to "Sysprep").
 The Sysprep tool is used to prepare a customized Windows 10 image for duplication.
 The Sysprep process assures the resulting operating system is properly unique to run in production.

 There are reasons for and against running Sysprep.
 In the case of VDI, you might want the ability to customize the default user profile which would be used as the profile template for subsequent users that log on using this image.
 You might have apps that you want installed, but also able to control per-app settings.